What Is An Activated Complex

 Beyond Simple Reactions: Complex Scenarios

 The concept of the activated complex extends beyond simple, elementary reactions.
-In complex reactions with multiple steps, each step will have its own activated complex, each with its own unique energy barrier.
+Day to day, in complex reactions with multiple steps, each step will have its own activated complex, each with its own unique energy barrier.
 The rate-determining step (the slowest step) is governed by the activated complex with the highest activation energy.
-This step determines the overall rate of the reaction.
+Now, this step determines the overall rate of the reaction.
 Computational methods, such as density functional theory (DFT) calculations, are often employed to model the structure and energy of activated complexes in complex reactions.

 Frequently Asked Questions (FAQ)